Rahullkumr/gitPractice/README.md

 - resolve merge conflict ➡ only using GitHub
 - Pull Request ➡ only using GitHub
 - fork a repository ➡ only using GitHub
+- difference b/w two commits ➡ only using GitHub
 ```